LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 The default values are the same as in the BI, but when customizing a report and adding a new sheet - make sure to add these indicators to the filter panels and set the the same values as in the BI.

-**Timezone for data display:** It is important to note that the Agent Manager BI displays data in the user’s local timezone, while the Report Builder dashboards and Campaign BI utilize the account’s timezone.
+**Timezone for data display:** It is important to note that the Agent Manager BI displays data in the user’s local timezone, while the Analytics Builder dashboards and Campaign BI utilize the account’s timezone.
 For any other question\\issue not listed above, please contact LivePerson Technical Support through your LiveEngage Connection Area.

 ## Usability

 ### Can I move a dashboard I’ve created from one folder to another, or into a new folder?

 You may only create a copy of the dashboard and select in which folder to save it.
-Please refer to the [Report Builder User Guide](data-reporting-report-builder-report-builder-user-guide-(standard).html) for additional information about working with folders.
+Please refer to the [Analytics Builder User Guide](data-reporting-report-builder-report-builder-user-guide-(standard).html) for additional information about working with folders.

 ### After deleting a campaign in LE, how can I remove the campaign from list of campaign in the filter?